ssaunier/ssaunier.github.io/_drafts/practical-example-of-using-git-in-a-school.markdown

 ## Icing on the cake, teachers get a dashboard

-With all the automation in place, you can see there is a way to automatically compute student's attempt and put a nice dashboard of the class.
-That way, we can see who is thriving and more importantly, who has difficulties.
+With all the automation in place, you can see there is a way to automatically compute a student's attempt and create a nice dashboard of the class.
+That way, we can see who is thriving and more importantly, who is having trouble.

 We needed a way to be alerted when a student `push`es an attempt, so that we can run `rake`, parse the `rake` results and store that into a database.
 Fortunately, GitHub